-So it is all a matter of perspective.
-This means that if you are looking at your oxygen device every morning and dreading putting it to go about your day, you are not taking advantage of what this therapy has to offer you.
+If you are looking at your oxygen device every morning and dreading using it, you are not taking advantage of what this therapy has to offer you.

-You should start to see your oxygen device as a ticket to anywhere in the world, as independence from caretakers and hospitals, your breathing device should give you life and excitement for the future, and if it doesn’t please read this article.
+If done correctly, you could start to see your oxygen device as a ticket to anywhere in the world, as independence from caretakers and hospitals, your breathing device should give you life and excitement for the future.

 In order to address all of the positive aspects of oxygen therapy it is essential that we discuss the drawbacks and how you can overcome the negative aspects.
 Simply put, there are obstacles that you may need to overcome while getting used to your breathing device.
 There are some aspects of your day that will become the “new normal”.
 Lastly, there are certain discomforts and side effects associated with oxygen therapy.
 That is why we are going to discuss ways to normalize your oxygen therapy and help you adjust to daily life.